uyen-tran/uyen-tran.github.io/README.md

 ```
 .
 ├── _data
-|   ├── navigation.yml                        # the YAML file for navigation bar
+|   ├── navigation.yml                        # the YAML file for the navigation bar
 |   └── publications.yml                      # the YAML file for publications
 ├── _includes
 |   ├── conferences.md                        # the Markdown file for conferences and workshops attended
 |   ├── misc.md                               # the Markdown file for miscellaneous
+|   ├── navigation-home.md                    # the Markdown file for the navigation bar on homepage
+|   ├── navigation.md                         # the Markdown file for the navigation bar on all pages except homepage
 |   ├── publications.md                       # the Markdown file for publications
 |   ├── research.md                           # the Markdown file for research related activities
 |   ├── service.md                            # the Markdown file for service and outreach
 |   └── teaching.md                           # the Markdown file for teaching history, etc.
 ├── _layouts
+|   ├── default.html                          #  the html layout for all pages except homepage
-|   └── homepage.html                         #  the html template for the homepage
+|   └── homepage.html                         #  the html layout for the homepage
 ├── _sass
 |   ├── minimal-light.scss                    #  this file will be compiled into a CSS file to control the style of the page
 |   └── minimal-light-no-dark-mode.scss       #  this file is similar to minimal-light.scss with the dark mode disabled
 ├── assets                                    #  some files
 ├── html_source_file                          #  compiled HTML files
 ├── .gitignore                                #  this file specifies intentionally untracked files that Git should ignore
-├── CNAME                                     #  the custom domain, will be used by GitHub page sevice
+├── CNAME                                     #  the custom domain, will be used by GitHub page service
 ├── Gemfile                                   #  a RubyGems related file
-├── LICENSE                                   #  the license file
 ├── README.md                                 #  the readme file (English)
 ├── _config.yml                               #  the Jekyll configuration file, including some options of the page
 └── index.md                                  #  the content of the index page, using Markdown